vkeenan/ai-gateway/README.md

   - [Project References](#project-references)

 ![Robot with a Wrench and a Brush](images/SalesforceDevops.net_An_icon_that_is_robot_with_a_wrench.png)

 ## Project Setup

 The code provided is designed to work out-of-the-box with Salesforce scratch orgs.
 You should also be able to adapt it to work with other Salesforce orgs by deploying the metadata elements manually.
 Below are instructions for setting up a scratch org and deploying the sample prompts.

 Please be careful to follow the setup instructions precisely.
-Certain setup steps depend on the exact values used in other steps.
+The OpenAI integration depends on the exact values used in other steps.

-### Initial Setup

-Here are the initial setup instructions.
-This assumes you don't already have a dev-hub org set up.
+These instructions assume you don't already have a dev-hub org set up.
 If you do, you can skip the first two steps.

 1. Have and existing Salesforce Developer Edition org or create a new one.
 This will be your dev-hub org.
 You can create a new one here: <https://developer.salesforce.com/signup>.
 1. Enable Dev Hub in your dev-hub org.
 See instructions here: <https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_enable_devhub.htm>.
 1. Install the Salesforce CLI.
 See instructions here: <https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm>.
 1. Install VS Code and Salesforce CLI Plugin for VS Code.
 See instructions here: <https://developer.salesforce.com/tools/vscode/en/vscode-desktop/install>.
 1. Extract the vkeenan/sf-prompts repository to your local machine.
 See instructions here: <https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository>.
-1. Open VS Code to the new directory.
+1. Use VS Code to open the new new folder.
 1. Open the Command Palette (Ctrl+Shift+P) and run the command SFDX: Authorize a Dev Hub.
 1. Select the dev-hub org you created in step 1.
 1. Open a terminal window in VS Code (Ctrl+Shift+`).